 Criticism is mainly leveled for the assumptions in the model.

 First, the model oversimplifies the sources of economic growth.
 It only uses capital and savings as determinants.
-It ignores other factors such as labor productivity and technological advances as factors spurring economic growth.
+It ignores other factors, such as labor productivity and technological advances, that can spur economic growth.

 Second, the model assumes the economy is operating at full employment.
 That is unrealistic in the real world because the economy often fluctuates around full employment (potential output).
 These fluctuations produce business cycles in which real GDP rises and falls.

-For example, when 10 staff members already have 10 computers, an additional 10 computers will not make them produce more output.
-Conversely, if the staff previously did not have computers, investing 10 computers would make them more productive and produce more output.
+For example, when 10 staff members already have 10 computers, an additional 10 computers will not increase their output.
+Conversely, if the staff previously did not have computers, investing in 10 computers would increase their productivity and output.

 Fourth, capital is immobile in the economy.
 Underdeveloped financial markets make savings not always available for investment.
 Some savings in banks are used to finance household consumption instead of for business capital expenditures.